 On the other hand, fire isn’t a suitable control method, as it has often led to unintended consequences, bolstering Ventenata populations (Brummer, 2008; Mafera, 2008).
 In Idaho, fire suppressed Ventenata but tended to stimulate annual weedy bromes and left an opening for more Ventenata the following year (Lass & Prather, 2007).

 Chemical applications are known to be effective in cropland with several herbicides available.
 However, these might not be a viable option in other contexts.

 Goats can be a viable option for controlling leafy spurge — a noxious and invasive weed in Montana and neighboring states.

-A four year study evaluated pairing goat grazing and herbicide control (picloram plus 2,4-D) as a better long term control leafy spurge (Euphorbia esula L.) infestations than either treatment alone.
+A four year study at the University of Idaho evaluated pairing goat grazing and herbicide control (picloram plus 2,4-D) as a better long term control leafy spurge (Euphorbia esula L.) infestations than either treatment alone.
 Six treatment combinations (untreated control, goat grazing only, fall herbicide only, spring herbicide only, goat grazing following spring herbicide, and goat grazing prior to fall herbicide application) were tested on two locations in eastern North Dakota.

 This article summarizes some of the results from a study on leafy spurge.

 The orchard had been untouched for 15 years prior.
 Grazing intensities: 30 does per acre for goats only, 17 does / ha + 2-3 steers / ha for combined grazing treatment.

 • A single year of defoliation did not yield a reduction in density of leafy spurge stems.

 • Population and growth of the weed decreased significantly (55% reduction in stem densities) when the defoliation occurred twice during the growing season for four consecutive years.